Everything we know so far about American Horror Story: 1984

 Later in July, Murphy released an Instagram video showing the full cast, which in addition to Roberts and Kenworthy includes AHS veterans Billie Lourd, John Carroll Lynch, Leslie Grossman, and Cody Fern as well as Murphy favorites Matthew Morrison (Glee) and Angelica Ross (Pose), and newcomers DeRon Horton (Dear White People) and Zach Villa (Shameless).

-Previously, when Murphy announced the title for season 9, he posted a teaser of an anonymous girl being chased through the woods surrounding a summer camp by an imposing figure carrying a large knife, but that’s the closest we’ve gotten to knowing what the vibe of 1984 will be like.
+Previously, when Murphy announced the title for season 9, he posted a teaser of an anonymous girl being chased through the woods surrounding a summer camp by an imposing figure carrying a large knife, but that was the closest we’d gotten to knowing what the vibe of 1984 will be like.

 American Horror Story: 1984 will premiere Wednesday, Sept.
 18, at 10 p.m.
 ET on FX.

-This post was originally published on June 24, 2019, and has been updated with new information.
+This article was originally published June 24, 2019, and most recently updated Aug.
+27.